 generally refers to all values and beliefs communicative actors display concerning the social value and use of communicative means and their contextual appropriateness.
 Ideologies of communication include assumptions about language proper (widely known and thoroughly examined under the label language or linguistic ideologies) as well as assumptions about other communicative modes, such as writing and other graphic signs (scriptal or graphic ideologies), non-verbal communication, forms and formation (media and genre ideologies) as well as agency (e.g. ideologies of creativity).
 (Spitzmüller 2022, 248)

-For instance, and as we shall see below with the GNOME case, we can often find a sort of purism in design ideologies that disfavors ornamental design as standing in the way and limiting functionality, and highly praises simplicity, transparency and a ‘form-follows-function’ sort of hierarchization.
+For instance, and as we shall see below with the GNOME case, we can often find a sort of purism in design ideologies that disfavors ornamental design as standing in the way and limiting functionality, and highly praises simplicity, transparency and a ‘form-follows-function’ sort of hierarchization (more on the history of this below).
 This design purism aligns with (inner) linguistic purism that favors ‘plain’ and ‘concise language’ both in its underlying assumption about (‘transparent’) communication and in its historical emergence as of the 17th century (cf. Spitzmüller 2013, 29–56; Spitzmüller 2021).

-As research into language ideologies has often stressed (e.g., Kroskrity 2000; Agha 2007; Silverstein 2023), ideologies of language are often deeply intertwined with projections of the social (Laclau 1990), i.e., ideas and ideals of how people should communify and how this is either fostered or hindered by specific forms of communication or, vice versa, how specific forms of communification manifest in specific forms of communication.
+As research into language ideologies has repeatedly stressed (e.g., Kroskrity 2000; Agha 2007; Silverstein 2023), ideologies of language are often deeply intertwined with projections of the social (Laclau 1990), i.e., ideas and ideals of how people should communify and how this is either fostered or hindered by specific forms of communication or, vice versa, how specific forms of communification manifest in specific forms of communication.
 To grasp such community-targeted ideas, we propose to use the term ideologies of communification (Vergemeinschaftungsideologien in German; see Spitzmüller and Pfadenhauer 2024) to refer to conceptions of what a ‘community’ is, what it means to be ‘part of’, and how communities should be developed or developing, respectively.
 In this paper, it is assumed that ideologies of design are also densely and reciprocally linked with such ideologies of communification.

 An important aspect of all ideologies in question is that they are subject to social negotiation and contestation.
 As Gal and Irvine note: